Bravo Insider Exclusive!

 How to Watch

-Catch up on Million Dollar Listing Los Angeles on Peacock or the Bravo App.
+Watch Million Dollar Listing Los Angeles on Peacock and the Bravo App.

 "In many respects from an early age I felt different," he admitted.
 "For example, unlike many of my peers I was completely disinterested in sports.
 While they were into playing basketball, baseball and soccer, I’d prefer spending time at my mom’s friends’ houses.
 I had much more in common with them than with any kid my age.
 I also loved ballroom dancing and won many awards.
 Fun for me would be sorting bottles of wine with my dad in his wine cellar or redecorating my parent’s living room."